 A DC motor can be very simply rotated both ways in clockwise as well as in anticlockwise directions by flipping the supply inputs to it.

 However the above reversing requires flipping of both of its wire polarity with the connected supply.

 Therefore it cannot be done by using a single relay or switch.

-However by using a couple of relays, a single switch operation becomes feasible for toggling the connected DC motor in both directions.
+However by using a couple of relays, a single switch operation becomes feasible for toggling the connected DC motor in both reverse and forward directions.

 The following circuit shows the wiring details of the relay with the motor which is controlled by a transistor driver stage.

 On switching power ON, the motor starts rotating in either clockwise or anticlockwise direction depending upon the wire polarity of the motor.